ivy-llc/ivy/README.md

 We believe that everyone can contribute and make a difference.
-Whether it\'s writing code 💻, fixing bugs 🐛, or simply sharing feedback 💬, your contributions are definitely welcome and appreciated 🙌
+Whether it\'s writing code 💻, fixing bugs 🐛, or simply sharing feedback 💬, your contributions are surely welcome and appreciated 🙌

 Check out all of our open tasks, and find out more info in our [Contributing